-There are a few ways to proof dough.
-Check out my article on proofing pizza dough for some instructions and make sure you get it right for the best results.
+There are a few ways to proof dough which can be longer or shorter, see proofing pizza dough for some instructions and make sure you get it right for the best results.

 If you have cold proofed your dough, then remove it from the fridge and leave to adjust to room temperature for 1 to 2 hours.
 But don’t over do it otherwise you might over proof your dough.

 If you are putting wet ingredients on the top, then this can make your dough soggy and produce something called a ‘gum line’ in the industry.